 Capturing Strategic Data

-With this method, emphasis is placed on issue definition and structuring, which acts as an aid to problem solving, idea generation and strategy development.
+Cause (or concept) mapping is a proven technique for acquiring and managing the detailed, sometimes delicate, information that often surrounds complex situations.
+Here, emphasis is placed on issue definition and structuring.
+This acts as an aid to problem solving, idea generation and strategy development.
 Here, information provided by individuals or groups is captured and then by linked using arrows that represent a cause-and-effect relationship as shown below.
 Importantly, this captures the context in which statements are made rather than just the content.

-We subsequently enter the statements made as well as the causal links between them into a computer system.
+All of the statements that are captured, along with the causal links between them are into a computer system.
 This means that we are able to create a wealth of information that the organisation can tap into at any time.
 This is a valuable resource as enables the information to be reviewed, modified, enhanced and developed as the business moves forward.

-This also enables us to analyse the information that is captured and analyse it in order to identify the key statements and structure them to form the strategy model.
+The system also enables us to analyse the information that is captured.
+The analysis helps to identify the key statements and structure them to form the strategy model.

-This model and the underlying information on which it is built forms the basis of the strategic plans and can subsequently be used to create a detailed and integrated business plan.
+This model and the underlying information on which it is built forms the basis of the strategic plans.
+It can subsequently be used to create a detailed and integrated business plan.